-- Your completed Excel 3 year Budget Template - Your governing document (e.g. your constitution or memorandum and articles) - Annual accounts or record of income and expenditure (or bank statement if a new group) - Safeguarding policy - Equal Opportunities Policy - Names and addresses of your management committee members/trustees - Quotes for any capital items or costs for installation (you do not need to send quotes for small equipment items e.g. computer equipment)
+- Your governing document (e.g. your constitution or memorandum and articles) - Annual accounts or record of income and expenditure (or bank statement if a new aroup) - A copy of your income and expenditure template - Safeguarding policy - Equal Opportunities Policy - If you are NOT a charity, Community Interest Company or Company Ltd. By Guarentee, please provide names and addresses of at least 3 unrelated management committee members/trustees - Quotes for any capital items or costs for installation (you do not need to send quotes for small equipment items e.g. computer equipment)